JGqWv/SiliconLabsConverterToHex/README.txt

 -in menu Select Memmory select "Code"
 -type Starting addr and Ending addr
--selected output derictory and type name of generated file (example C:\Users\user\Documents\extracted\firmware.bin) -the program should create file with data in ASCII is these format:
+-selected output derictory and type name of generated file (example C:\Users\user\Documents\extracted\firmware.bin) -the program should create file with data in ASCII:
 0F
 28
 30